stat824/stat824.github.io/src/content/theory/lasso/variable.md

-# Variable selection with lasso
+# Variable selection with Lasso

 Under specific conditions, the Lasso can be used for variable selection.
 In other words, it can recover the support set $S=\operatorname{supp}(\theta^{\ast}).$